AnushkaGupta2003/STUDENT-RECORD-MANAGEMENT/README.md

 # STUDENT-RECORD-MANAGEMENT
 This is a student record management system project, which enables you to create, read, modify, and delete student Records.
+This is a simple mini project in C++, built as a console application without using any graphics features.The Student Record Management project is designed in ‘C++’ language.
+This system is based on a concept to store and generate all the records of the students.
+Also, this program has a simple database of students for a school where the user can add student details safely and it’s not time-consuming.
+This System makes it easy to store records of each.
+Moreover, the user can view all the records, modify and remove the details.
+Also, this mini project is easy to operate and understand by the users.